 When to Apply:

-• Physicians who complete their residency training in dermatology by July 1 are eligible to apply to take the examination in July of the same year.
-Under the special conditions described under Guidelines for Determining Adequacy of Clinical Training, candidates completing additional (make-up) training before September 1 may also be eligible to apply to take the certifying examination.
+• Physicians who complete their residency training in dermatology by July 1 are eligible to apply to take the APPLIED Exam in July of the same year.
+Under the special conditions described under Guidelines for Determining Adequacy of Clinical Training, candidates completing additional (make-up) training before October 1 may also be eligible to apply to take the APPLIED Exam.

-• It is the candidate's responsibility to submit a completed application form online if he or she plans to take the certifying examination of the Board.
-Requests by candidates for special accommodations for the certifying examination must be received in the Board office by March 1st.
-Please use our Application for Special Accommodations to submit your request to the Board.
+• It is the candidate's responsibility to submit an application online if he or she plans to take the APPLIED Exam.
+Requests by candidates for special accommodations for the certifying examination must be received in the Board office by May 1st.
+Please use our Application for Special Accommodations to submit your request.

 • The candidate must have graduated from a medical school in the United States accredited by the Liaison Committee for Medical Education (LCME), an accredited medical school in Canada, an accredited osteopathic school in the United States, or if a graduate of a foreign medical school, must possess the standard certificate of the Educational Commission for Foreign Medical Graduates (ECFMG) .
 If, however, the foreign medical school graduate is in training in an accredited program in Canada, the Board will recognize the certificate of the Medical Council of Canada.